thixotropist/ghidra_import_tests/content/en/docs/instruction_patterns/app_topdown_evaluation.md

   near the middle of `main`
 * `[%s --> %s]` is referenced by `whisper_print_segment_callback`
 * `[%s --> %s]  %s\n` is referenced by `whisper_full_with_state`
-* `segment` occurs in several places, suggesting that the word refers to a segment of text generated from speach between two timestamps.
+* `segment` occurs in several places, suggesting that the word refers to a segment of text generated from speech between two timestamps.
 * `ctx` occurs 33 times, suggesting that a context structure is used - and occasionally displayed with field names
 * `error: failed to initialize whisper context\n` is referenced within `main`.
 It may help in understanding internal data organization.